manikanthr5/manikanthr5.github.io/docs/about/list-100.md

 1. ✗ Play poker in a casino
 1. ✗ Win a poker tournament
 1. ✗ Create a band and play at a concert or a pub
-1. ✗ Ask a stranger out for a date
 1. ✗ Start an apparel brand
 1. ✓ Go on a solo bike trip
 1. ✗ Be in a movie/commercial